 6. View Art at the G.A.R.
 Hall Gallery

 The Grand Army of the Republic (G.A.R).
 Hall Gallery is an art gallery located near Downtown Yankton, SD.
-The hall provides a unique art experience as its home to rotating art exhibits that feature some world-renowned artists, as well as local and regional ones.
+The hall provides a unique art experience as it is home to rotating art exhibits that feature some world-renowned artists, as well as local and regional ones.

 7. Karttrax Go-Kart & Family Fun Park

-Karttrax Go-Kart & Family Fun Park is a must-feature in the list of most fun places in Yankton.
+Karttrax Go-Kart & Family Fun Park is a must-feature in Yankton’s list of most fun places.
 Here, you can enjoy a thrilling ride on the Go-Kart, Roller Coaster, and many other rides at this fun park.

 This five-acre family-owned and operated park is safe and secure for your family members and friends.
 The amusement park has a go-kart track, mini-golf, arcade games, laser tag, and other fun activities.